leviseibert/leviseibert.github.io/papers.markdown

 - [Not So Smart Devices](https://github.com/leviseibert/Technical-Papers/blob/master/Not_So_Smart_Devices.pdf) - A discussion on the cybersecurity, or lack thereof, in IoT devices
 - [The SolarWinds Orion Breach](https://github.com/leviseibert/Technical-Papers/blob/master/The_SolarWinds_Orion_Breach.pdf) - An analysis of the 2020 SolarWinds cyberattack
 - [Survey on Hacktivism](https://github.com/leviseibert/Technical-Papers/blob/master/Survey_on_Hacktivism.pdf) - A literature review and discussion on the concept of "hacktivism"
-- [Usable Cybersecurity](https://github.com/leviseibert/Technical-Papers/blob/master/Usable_Cybersecurity.pdf) - A review of a conference paper on the subject of blanace cybersecurity and usability
+- [Usable Cybersecurity](https://github.com/leviseibert/Technical-Papers/blob/master/Usable_Cybersecurity.pdf) - A review of a conference paper on the subject of balance cybersecurity and usability